If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 How to Find Work as a Self-employed Attorney

 You are now an attorney.
-How do you find work as a self-employed attorney?
+Self-employment is great, but how do you find work as a self-employed attorney?
 You can take one of the two available approaches, which are:

 Work for a law firm as a freelancer attorney

-An increasing number of companies prefer to hire people on a freelance-basis because they get what they pay for without the hassle of a full-time, inefficient employee.
+An increasing number of companies prefer to hire people on a freelance basis because they get what they pay for without the hassle of a full-time, inefficient employee.
 Law websites and job boards are packed with such vacancies as many law firms opt for this employment model.
+These websites allow finding lawyers with different specificities, such as lawyer for naturalization, medical lawyers, and advocates.

 Launch your law firm